iolinker/iolinker.com/docs/callback.md

+---
+title: Callback
+description: The callback mechanism allows workflows to pause and wait for external services to invoke the generated callback interface, which then triggers the workflow to resume execution.
+meta:
+  - name: keywords
+    content: Webhook, Workflow, Callback Endpoint, Callback Interface, Callback, Low-code, AI Workflow, Process Engine
+---

-## Callback Interface
+## Callback

-The **Callback Interface** application generates a unique URL address.
+The **Callback** application generates a unique URL address.
 The application will wait for the interface to be called before continuing execution; otherwise, it remains in a sleep state.

 This callback address can accept parameters via POST and display the output in the TriggerData.